emNavi/AirGym/README.md

 - <span style="color: #76b900; ">[AirGym-Real](https://github.com/emNavi/AirGym-Real)</span>: an onboard Sim-to-Real module compatible with AirGym, enabling direct loading of pretrained models, supporting onboard visual-inertial pose estimation, ROS topic publishing, and one-shot scripted deployment.
 - <span style="color: #76b900; ">[control_for_gym](https://github.com/emNavi/control_for_gym)</span>:  a middleware layer based on MAVROS for forwarding control commands at various levels to PX4 autopilot.
 It includes a finite state machine to facilitate switching between DRL models and traditional control algorithms.

-> We thanks the excellent work by Aerial Gym Simulator licensed(https://github.com/ntnu-arl/aerial_gym_simulator) under the BSD 3-Clause License.
-AirGym is modified and greatly improved from Aerial Gym Simulator especially for Sim-to-Real task.

 ## Features
 <p><span style="color: #76b900; ">AirGym is more lightweight and has a clearer file structure compared to other simulators</span>, because it was designed from the beginning with the goal of achieving Sim-to-Real transfer.</p>